NamelessProj/GamesLock/README.md

 The `MAILER_PASS` is the password for the mailer.

 The `MAILER_USER` is the email for the mailer, For Gmail, it's your gmail account.
+This is the email who will send the emails.

 The `MAILER_DEV_EMAIL` is the email where the mailer will send the emails in development, so you should put your personal email there to receive all the emails.